bruce-hill/tomo/docs/paths.md

 ```

 - `path`: The path of the file to write to.
-- `bytes`: An array of bytes to write to the file.
+- `bytes`: An list of bytes to write to the file.
 - `permissions`: The permissions to set on the file if it is created (default is `0o644`).

 **Returns:**